Banging Toolbox

 Unlike socket rails, tray containers have a fixed number of slots with long pins.
 These pins are typically organized with the front row designated for shallow sockets, and the back for deep sockets.

-Since they don’t have a tight grip, you can get and return sockets quickly and with ease.
+Since the holders don’t always have a tight grip, you can get and return sockets quickly and with ease.
+Just make sure there is a top-down closing side to hold pieces in place when transporting your tools

 6. Tool case and pouch

-If you’re always on the go from job to job, pouches can make it easy to carry your sockets around.
+If you’re always on the go from job to job, pouches can make life easy to help carry your sockets around.

 Label your compartment or color code for metric and imperial sockets

-Labeling is the key on how to organize sockets by size.
+Labeling is the key how to organizing sockets by size.

-The best way to keep track of your sockets is to designate each compartment for only a specific group or set and label them.
-This will allow you to work more efficiently and avoid making a mess.
+The best way to keep track of your sockets is to designate each compartment for only a specific group or set and label each position.
+This will allow you to work more efficiently and avoid making a mess by placing bits in the wrong order.

-While most organizer kits are already color-coded for metric and imperial, some organizers such as rails and inserts may not be so it might be a good idea to paint these or put on colored markings from spray paint, or tape.
+While most organizer kits are already color-coded for metric and imperial, some organizers such as rails and inserts may not be ideal to paint with color markings from spray paint, or tape.

 How to build a DIY socket organizer?